andrewsali/plotlyBars/README.md

 # plotlyBars

+> UPDATE: A much more lightweight and general solution to showing loading animations in Shiny is now provided by [shinycssloaders](https://github.com/andrewsali/shinycssloaders).

+>It is recommended to use that library instead of this one as that doesn't require any changes in the `server` function and doesn't change the output id's via Shiny module namespacing.
+Also it is more  general in that you can use it for any kind of Shiny output.

 A Shiny module to create plotly bars animation.
 The animation will automatically appear / disappear exactly as the plotly plot does, therefore you don't need to worry about handling anything else additionally.